mephistopheles-8/atshtml/README.md

 # atshtml

-`atshtml` is a purely static html templating system for ATS2.
+`atshtml` is a static html templating system for ATS2.
 It is currently in the proof-of-concept stages.

 Inspired by Haskell libraries like `blaze`,`lucid`, etc, but different in that